apparition47/MailTrackerBlockerApp/README.md

 ## Requirements

-- Apple Mail on macOS Ventura 13 or newer
+- macOS Ventura 13 or newer
+- Apple Mail

 ## Usage

 <img align="right" src="Assets/mail_settings.png" width="386px">

+### How to enable the blocker

 1. Open the Mail app
 2. Goto Mail > Settings > Extensions
 3. Check `MailTrackerBlocker` to enable it.
 If you have multiple message security extensions installed, set "Message security extension" to `MailTrackerBlocker` to ensure trackers are blocked.

+### How to view tracking details

+Select an email then tap the 🧩 puzzle icon that appears over the message pane header.
+Note: Mail hides the puzzle icon if the selected email has an attachment.

-Tap the puzzle icon to view the blocked tracker.
-Open the app to view a summary report of all blocked trackers.
+To view a summary report of all blocked trackers, open the main app.

 ## Contact